Flexiana/tiny-rbac/README.md

       (b/add-role :poster)

-      ;; creates :admin role which inherits its roles from :poster ;; Throws an exception if inherited role doesn't exists (b/add-inheritance :admin :poster)
+      ;; creates :admin role which inherits its roles from :poster ;; Throws an exception if inherited role doesn't exists, ;; or in case of cyclic inheritance (b/add-inheritance :admin :poster)

       ;; Provides permission for :reader role, to :read :own and :friend's :posts